-Compared to the rest of the Minneapolis market, the Warehouse District region has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Minneapolis market, the Warehouse District region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 48 listings have been made available, so you'll want to check back regularly for new listings.
-About 4% of the available leases in the Warehouse District are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 67 listings have come on the market, so you'll want to check back regularly for new listings.
+About 1% of the listings in the Warehouse District are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,210 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this area are close to 5 stories.
+Even though the median size is 3,630 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this market are close to 5 floors.
 Most buildings in this region were built in 1910 and are Class B.

-A large portion of this region is residential, but there's plenty of office_space.
-Professional services is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Warehouse District occupants.
+A large portion of this area is residential, but there's plenty of office_space.
+Professional services is the dominant industry in this area.
+Commute by walking is the most popular way to get to work amongst Warehouse District residents.
 Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.